-All breakfasts, 7 lunches and 7 dinners and included in the holiday price.
-On the first night in Cusco the evening meal will be included following the Trip briefing from the Tour leader.
-For the remaining nights in Cusco, Ollantaytambo and Aguas Calientes there is a wide range of dining options to suit all tastes and budgets so it is sensible to leave this choice to you so meals other than breakfast are not included.
-You will need to pay for a total of 6 lunches and 5 dinners.
+All breakfasts, 7 lunches and 6 dinners and included in the holiday price.
+Where there are a wide range of dining options to suit all tastes and budgets it is sensible to leave this choice to you and therefore we have not included meals (other than breakfasts) while staying in Cusco, Ollantaytambo and Aguas Calientes (Machu Picchu Pueblo).
+You will need to pay for a total of 6 lunches and 6 dinners.
 While trekking a full trek services included all meals is provided.